Why is the ice melting so fast? – DW – 05/10/2023

 Why is the Arctic melting so fast?

-Things are so bad that most of the epic Greenland Ice Sheet is expected to melt if the world heats up by 1.6 degrees Celsius compared with when industrialization began around 250 years ago.
+Things are so bad that most of the epic Greenland ice sheet is expected to melt if the world heats up by 1.6 degrees Celsius compared with when industrialization began around 250 years ago.
 (Right now, the world is at around 1.2 degrees Celsius).
-Once that happens, sea levels could rise by seven meters.
+Once that happens, sea levels could rise by as much as seven meters.

 Experts believe the Arctic is warming faster than the Antarctic because there is a lot more surrounding liquid water in the region during summer and autumn, when sea ice declines.
 This water absorbs sunlight — as opposed to ice, which reflects it — and the ocean warms as a result.